jgrowl/omniauth-oauthio/README.md

 ## Running Sample Application

 In `example/` there is a simple Sinatra app that uses this gem.
+You can test Facebook, Twitter, and Google authentication with it.
+For these providers to work, you'll have to set them up on the provider website, e.g., [Facebook Developers](https://developers.facebook.com), as well as in OAuth.io.

-To start it:
+To start the sample app:

     cd example
     bundle
-    rackup
+    OAUTHIO_PUBLIC_KEY=yourkey OAUTHIO_PRIVATE_KEY=yourprivatekey rackup

 Then visit [http://localhost:9292](http://localhost:9292) in your browser.